ImperialCollegeLondon/ReCoDE-SPH-solver-2D-NS/docs/ClangFormat.md

 ### 2. Choosing the Style Guide

-Teh style guide defines the rules `clang-format` will use to format your code.The default style guide is  `llvm` or we can choose another pre-defined style guide, or we could define out own.
-Here we choose the pre-defined `google`style.
+The style guide defines the rules clang-format will use to format your code.
+The default style guide is llvm, but we can choose any other pre-defined style guide, or we could define our own.
+Here we choose the pre-defined googlestyle.

 ```bash
 if ! [ -f "$config_file" ]; then